Saudi Arabia: Health care

-Smoking in Saudi-Arabia in all age groups was widespread.
-In 2009 the lowest median percentage of smokers was university students (~13.5%) while the highest was elderly people (~25%).
-The study also found the median percentage of male smokers to be much higher than that of females (~26.5% for males, ~9% for females).
+Smoking in all age groups is widespread.
 Before 2010, Saudi Arabia had no policies banning or restricting smoking.

 The MOH has been awarded "Healthy City" certificates by the World Health Organization (WHO) for the cities of Unayzah and Riyadh Al Khabra as 4th and 5th Healthy Cities in Saudi Arabia.

-The WHO had earlier classified three Saudi Arabian cities, Ad Diriyah, Jalajil, and Al-Jamoom as "Healthy city", as part of the WHO Healthy Cities Program.
+The WHO had earlier classified three Saudi Arabian cities, Ad Diriyah, Jalajil, and Al-Jamoom as "Healthy city", as part of the WHO Healthy Cities Programme.
 Recently Al-Baha has also been classified as a healthy city to join the list of global healthy cities approved by the World Health Organization.

-In May 2019, the then Saudi Minister of Health Dr. Tawfiq bin Fawzan AlRabiah received a global award on behalf of the Kingdom for combatting smoking through social awareness, treatment, and application of regulations.
+In May 2019, the then Saudi Minister of Health Tawfiq bin Fawzan AlRabiah received a global award on behalf of the Kingdom for combating smoking through social awareness, treatment, and application of regulations.
 The award was presented as part of the 72nd session of the World Health Assembly, held in Geneva in May 2019.
 After becoming one of the first nations to ratify the WHO Framework Convention on Tobacco Control in 2005, it plans to reduce tobacco use from 12.7% in 2017, to 5% in 2030.

-Saudi Arabia has a life expectancy of 74.99 years (73.79 for males and 76.61 for females) according to the latest data for the year 2018 from the World Bank.
-Infant mortality in 2019 was 5.7 per 1,000.
-In 2016, 69.7% of the adult population was overweight and 35.5% was obese.
+Saudi Arabia has a life expectancy of 78 years (77 for males and 80 for females) according to the latest data for the year 2022 from the World Bank.
+Infant mortality in 2022 was 6 per 1000 (6 for males and 5 for females).
+In 2022, 71.8% of the adult population was overweight and 40.6% was obese.